ameerhamza313/react-form/README.md

 - JSX: JSX is used to create expressive and declarative UI components for form elements and validation messages.
 - CSS: Styling is implemented using CSS to ensure a clean and visually appealing presentation of form elements and error messages.

-Installation and Usage:
-[Provide detailed instructions on how to install the library via npm or yarn and demonstrate how to use it in a React application.]

 Contributing:
 Contributions from the open-source community are highly appreciated.
 If you encounter any issues or have ideas for enhancements, please feel free to open an issue or submit a pull request.

-License:
-[Choose an appropriate open-source license for the project, e.g., MIT License, Apache License, etc.]

 We hope this React Form Validation library proves to be a valuable addition to your React projects, making form handling and data validation a breeze.
 Happy coding!